"Dudley, you actually made it," said Harry in surprise, approaching his cousin to shake his hand in greeting and to

 "My daughter," said Harry sternly, making it obvious that he would be having no nonsense from his aunt.
 "Petunia, meet Lily Potter."

-Petunia's hand went over her mouth with a soft gasp.
+Petunia's hand went over her mouth with a sharp intake of breath.

 Then she saw Albus.

 This time her hand went over her heart.
-"He… he looks exactly like you did, you know," she said breathlessly.
-Harry regarded her with a closed expression before he seemed to soften slightly.
-"Why don't you sit down," he suggested.
+"He… he looks exactly like you did, you know," she said.
+Harry regarded her with a closed expression before he softened slightly.
+"Why don't you sit down," he said.

 Petunia nodded stiffly before turning to find a seat.